lya19971103/DKE-GCN/README.md

 # Pre-trained Model

-We only provide some pre-trained models based on teacher CTR-GCN and student S8 .
+We only provide some pre-trained DKE-GCN  based on teacher CTR-GCN and student S8 .
 More pre-trained models based on teacher MS-G3D will be uploaded  within several weeks.

 Link: https://pan.baidu.com/s/1dQhKbaS-rp5pNteS9H8ERg
 Password: uyvh